rafaqz/DimensionalData.jl/docs/src/course.md

 A2 = DimArray(rand(12, 10), (time=t, distance=x))
 ```

-Symbols can be more convenient than defining dims with `@dim`, but have some
+Symbols can be more convenient to use than defining custom dims with `@dim`, but
-downsides.
-They don't inherit from a specific `Dimension` type, so plots will
+have some downsides.
+They don't inherit from a specific `Dimension` type, so
-not know what axis to put them on.
-If you need to specify the dimension `mode`
+plots will not know what axis to put them on.
+They also cannot use the basic
-or `metadata` manually, the `Dim{X}` syntax becomes less beneficial.
+constructor methods like `rand` or `zeros`, as we cannot dispatch on `Symbol`
+for Base methods without "type-piracy".

 ## Indexing the array by name and index